Summary

 Respond to the original email asking them to authenticate themselves and to explain who is the third party in the CC.

 Insist on an NDA with the third party.
 Don't proceed without it.
-Some of the data they ask for includes confidential information belonging to your hosted clients.
+Some of the data they ask for includes confidential information from your hosted clients.

 Respond with your own timeline, and make it clear that you do not commit to any dates – you control the timelines.